amoe/lotdd/lotdd_notes.md

 Try to run all the tests in your whole project, or failing that, run all the tests in a given file.
 Don't run single tests habitually (I'm guilty of this).

+Isolated and repeatable:

 > Any test that uses static data runs the risk of failing because of stale data.

 This means that any code that manipulates/relies on ambient state can fail for that reason.
 We prefer to fix this by minimizing such state where possible.
+So isolated means isolated from systemwide state as well as dependencies.

+Isolate from: static system state, external services, concurrency.
+There's a whole chapter on concurrency.

+Self-verifying: everything that fails should be directly testable through assertions.
+This is stronger than saying "every test should have an assertion" because it means that to debug failing tests you should be relying on specific more focused unit tests and using assertions!
+It relies on your testing framework being able to print values in a sane way.

+Timely: everything is incremental.
+You write the smallest possible variant at every time.